mcdoralds/databootcamp-mapping-earthquakes/README.md

-The purpose of this project was to create an interactive map with various details on earthquakes and faultlines, globally.
+The purpose of this project was to create an interactive global map with various details on earthquakes and faultlines.